-Name:

-ID No

-Effective dates:

-Advisor

-Academic Situation:

-The student named above has been retained in the UDM PA program on probation.
-These conditions must be satisfied in order to register for the following semester or graduate from the program:

-- 1) The student must bring/maintain his/her cumulative GPA to 3.0 by the end of the current semester. - 2) The student must schedule at least \\\\\ meeting(s) with the his/her advisor \\\

-(date or frequency)

-- 3) The student may not withdraw from a course or take an incomplete in a course without the program director/chair's written permission - 4) The student must earn a grade of B- or better in all PA curriculum courses. - 5) The student must meet all other academic and professional standards for promotion and progress in the PA program. - 6) The following additional conditions apply to this student:

-These academic probation requirements may be modified as academic circumstances warrant but only in writing and only with the signature of the Program Director/Chair.
-Failure to satisfy these requirements may mean dismissal from the program.

-I have been presented a copy of these probationary requirements and I accept these conditions of my probation status in the University of Detroit Mercy Physician Assistant Program.
+Na ime: ID No Ad lvisor Effective dates: Ac rademic Situation: e student named above has been retained in the UDM PA program on probation.
+These conditions must satisfied in order to register for the following semester or graduate from the program: 1) The student must bring/maintain his/her cumulative GPA to 3.0 by the end of the current semester.
+The student must schedule at least meeting(s) with the his/her advisor (date or frequency) The student may not withdraw from a course or take an incomplete in a course without the program director/chair's written permission 4) The student must earn a grade of B- or better in all PA curriculum courses.
+5) The student must meet all other academic and professional standards for promotion and progress in the PA program.
+6) The following additional conditions apply to this student: wri ese academic probation requirements may be modified as academic circumstances warrant but only in iting and only with the signature of the Program Director/Chair.
+Failure to satisfy these requirements by mean dismissal from the program.
+Take been presented a copy of these probationary requirements and I accept these conditions of my obtation status in the University of Detroit Mercy Physician Assistant Program.
+Stı udent Signature Date Ad lvisor SignatureDate Pr ogram Director/Chair SignatureDate py: student file, advisor, and student probation form 5/05

-Student Signature Date

-Advisor Signature Date

-Program Director/Chair Signature Date

-Copy: student file, advisor, and student H: probation form 5/05